 He attended the county schools, then at the College of New Jersey (later to become Princeton University).
 He spoke many languages", a linguistic competence that would later enable him to learn Indian languages.
 When the College (which he never completed) closed because of the approach of British troops, Hawkins was a Colonel and served for several years on George Washington's staff as his main interpreter of French.
 Hawkins was released from federal service late in 1777, returning home, where he was elected to the North Carolina House of Representatives in 1778.
 He served there until 1779 and again in 1784.

 The North Carolina General Assembly sent him to the Continental Congress as their delegate from 1781 to 1783 and again in 1787.
 In 1789, Hawkins was a delegate to the Fayetteville Convention that ratified the United States Constitution.
 He was the first U.S. Senate, serving from 1789 to 1795.
-Although the Senate did not have organized political parties at the time, Hawkins' views aligned with different groups.
-Appointed by George Washington in 1796 as one of three commissioners to the Creeks, in 1801, President Jefferson named him "principal-agent for Indian affairs south of the Ohio [River]" and was principal Indian agent to the Creek Indians.
+However, the Senate did not have organized political parties then; Hawkins' views aligned with different groups.
+Appointed by George Washington in 1796 as one of three commissioners to the Creeks, in 1801, President Jefferson named him "principal-agent for Indian affairs south of the Ohio [River]" and was the principal Indian agent to the Creek Indians.

 Hawkins' plantation used enslaved labor.
 He transformed the Creek Agency and Fort Hawkins into holding stations for fugitive slaves and paid Indians $50 (equivalent to $864 in 2020) for every fugitive delivered there.
 (He expected to be reimbursed by their owners.)
-Captured Blacks that did not have an owner, he told the Creeks to keep, he encouraged slavery among the Creeks.
-Hawkins first used the term negro fort to refer to Fort Gadsden, the British Post on the Apalachicola River, at that time in Spanish Florida.
+He captured blacks that did not have an owner, told the Creeks to keep them, and encouraged slavery among the Creeks.
+Hawkins first used the term negro fort to refer to Fort Gadsden, the British Post on the Apalachicola River, in Spanish Florida.
 Hawkins started the call for its capture or destruction.

-In 1812, thinking he was on his death bed, Hawkins remarried his wife Susan Lavinia Downs to ensure their children were legitimate in U.S. society.
+In 1812, thinking he was on his deathbed, Hawkins remarried his wife, Susan Lavinia Downs, to ensure their children were legitimate in U.S. society.
 Jeffersonia was born after this marriage.
-Hawkins was close to his nephew William Hawkins, who made a co-executor of his estate and his wife; he bequeathed to William a share of his estate, reputed to be quite large.
-This legacy became a source of contention among his heirs, especially as he had not altered his will to include his youngest daughter Jeffersonia.
+Hawkins was close to his nephew William Hawkins, who made a co-executor of his estate and his wife; he bequeathed to William a share of his estate, which was quite large.
+This legacy became a significant source of contention among his heirs, as he had not altered his will to include his youngest daughter Jeffersonia.